noiseprotocol/noise_spec/noise.md

 All Noise messages can be processed without parsing, since there are no type or length fields.
 Of course, Noise messages might be encapsulated within a higher-level protocol that contains type and length information.
-Noise messages might also encapsulate payloads that require parsing of some sort, but the payloads are opaque to Noise.
+Noise messages might encapsulate payloads that require parsing of some sort, but payloads are handled by the application, not by Noise.

 A Noise **transport message** is simply an AEAD ciphertext that is less than or equal to 65535 bytes in length, and that consists of an encrypted payload plus